qualicion/noah-tests/README.md

-# SauceDemo E-Commerce Test Automation
+# SauceDemo E-Commerce Test Automation for Noah

 This repository contains automated tests for the SauceDemo e-commerce website using Playwright with TypeScript and Page Object Model design pattern.